mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 - Computer Graphics
 - Hardware, CPU, etc.

-> However in a four year course the university teaches you lots of stuff, they rather be safe than sorry.
-They rather have you absorb 100X more than what you actually need so it increases your chances of landing a job, plus they've got you spending at the university for four years rather than one or two.
+> However in a four year course the university teaches you lots of stuff, they rather be safe than sorry and have you absorb 100X more than what you actually need so it may increase your chances of landing a job.
+They also get you spending at the university for four years rather than one or two.

 For anyone who already has a degree in something, it's recommended that you just focus on the new domain that you want and learn that, don't go out and get a four year degree from scratch.